-*Please note: Benefit payments will reflect on your regular payslip as two separate lines: under Hours and Earnings as Student Loan Repayment Benefit (e.g., $100), and a separate line under After-Tax Deductions reflecting Student Loan Offset adjustment (e.g., $100).
-Information will reflect as wages on your Form W-2.
+*Please note: Benefit payments will reflect on the regular payslip as two separate lines: under Hours and Earnings as Student Loan Repayment Benefit (e.g., $100), and a separate line under After-Tax Deductions reflecting Student Loan Offset adjustment (e.g., $100).
+Information will reflect as wages on the Form W-2.

-Eligible crew can concurrently participate in Vanguard’s Student Loan Repayment Assistance Program and Academic Assistance Plan.
-There is an annual Vanguard contribution limit of $9,000 between academic assistance and student loan repayment assistance.
+Eligible crew can concurrently participate in Vanguard's Student Loan Repayment Assistance Program and Academic Assistance Plan.
+There is an annual Vanguard contribution limit of $9,000 between academic assistance and student loan repayment assistance (e.g., if a crew member uses $1,200 for student loan repayment in a calendar year, they would have $7,800 remaining for Academic Assistance).
 Both programs are administered by EdAssist, an industry leader in strategic, managed-education solutions.

 Eligible crew will use the EdAssist website to manage their benefit by adding loans or education programs and requesting payment(s).
-After the requested payment has been made, it will be taxed at your current tax rate and viewable on your paycheck.
+After the requested payment has been made, it will be taxed at the crew member's current tax rate and viewable on their paycheck.

 Crew member eligibility

-You are eligible for the Student Loan Repayment Assistance Program if you:
+Crew are eligible for the Student Loan Repayment Assistance Program if they:

 - Are an active full-time crew member (scheduled to work 37.5 or more hours per week).

-- Have graduated from an accredited undergraduate or graduate degree program within the last five years from the date you first apply for the benefit.
-For initial 2017 participation, your graduation date can be no earlier than December 1, 2011.
+- Have graduated from an accredited undergraduate or graduate degree program within the last five years from the date first applied for the benefit.

 New crew members meeting the criteria above are eligible immediately upon hire.